 - What is the typical class size?

 Wheaton classes in general have a 12:1 student:faculty ratio.
 Computer Science classes are typically in the range of six to ten students per class.
 Translation: your professors know you, your current successes and problems, and how best to move you to the next level.
 If you like to be lost in a crowd, Wheaton's Computer Science program is probably not the place for you; on the other hand, if you think that individual attention and a close-knit community atmosphere is appealing, you will like it here at Wheaton.

 - Do you have teaching assistants?

 Yes, and they help courses in many ways, although they do not lecture as would graduate students in a large university.
 Typically, three to five students a year are paid to work as teaching and lab assistants and system administrators.
 For example, upper-level students often attend first and second year labs to aid the professor in giving individual help to the beginning students.
 These assistants are also available for tutoring help through the Collaborative Learning Center.
-Other student helpers work to keep our lab of 18 dual-boot Windows-Linux servers ready for classes and labs.
+Other student helpers work to keep our lab of Linux servers ready for student research projects and classes.

 - What are the major's requirements?

 You can check out the Computer Science requirements in the Wheaton course catalog.

 - Can I minor in Computer Science at Wheaton?